 *Degree of grinding should be adjusted at herd level, based on results from gastric necropsies.

-The number of daily feedings should be distributed throughout the day, and include minimum 3-4 feedings per day.
-In particular when using pelleted feed, this has proven to minimise the risk for gastric ulcers, compared to ad libitum feeding.
-When using meal feed , it is also recommended to use restricted feeding, with 3-4 feedings per day – but the differences are not as profound as with pelleted feed.
+The number of daily feedings should be distributed throughout the day, and include a minimum of 3-4 feedings per day.
+In particular, when using the pelleted feed, has proven to minimise the risk for gastric ulcers, compared to ad libitum feeding.
+When using meal feed, it is also recommended to use restricted feeding, with 3-4 feedings per day – but the differences are not as profound as with pelleted feed.

-In addition to the choice of individual feed types, feed stuffs and the grinding – vitamins and minerals are also significant during the growth period.
+In addition to the choice of individual feed types, feedstuffs and grinding – vitamins and minerals are also significant during the growth period.
 Calcium and phosphor are essential elements in growing animals, as they are vital in optimal mineral deposits in bone formation and hence the conformation of the animals.

 Vitamins and minerals

 Both vitamins and minerals are essential elements in animal metabolism and contribute to optimal productivity and growth.
-All vitamins and minerals are important in the period of growth, however some elements are more important than others – and some even more important in breeding animals.
+All vitamins and minerals are important in the period of growth, however, some elements are more important than others – and some are even more important in breeding animals.

-Calcium and phosphor are intertwined in absorption, and must be looked upon in relation to one another rather than individually.
+Calcium and phosphor are intertwined in absorption and must be looked upon in relation to one another rather than individually.
 If Ca and P are not added in adequate amounts during growth, bone strength will be diminished and the growth of the animal will be constrained.
-However, overdosing these minerals will also impair mineralisation in the bones, as this will constrain movement and the animals future ability to mobilise Ca and P from the bones.
+However, overdosing on these minerals will also impair mineralisation in the bones, as this will constrain movement and the animal’s future ability to mobilise Ca and P from the bones.

 |Vitamin H (Biotin)||

-However, adding vitamins to the feed should take the natural occurrence in each feed stuff in to consideration.
+However, adding vitamins to the feed should take the natural occurrence in each feedstuff into consideration.
 And also consider the body’s own ability to create some vitamins.
-The adding of vitamins should always follow the updated recommendations.
+The addition of vitamins should always follow the updated recommendations.